Thai addressing system: Road

 Roads do not correspond with administrative divisions, and they are consequently the most complicated and non-standardized part of a Thai address.

 Main thoroughfares are thanon (ถนน), often abbreviated "Th", glossed as "road" or "Rd" in English, or omitted entirely.
 Smaller streets are soi (ซอย), which are numbered in increasing order, although odd and even sois are on different sides of the street.
 New sois added between old ones may receive annexes: for example, soi 7/1 would be located between soi 7 and soi 9.
+Small alleys may be called trok (ตรอก) instead of soi.

 Large sois usually have names and are then also referred to as thanon, e.g. Thanon Ekkamai for Sukhumvit Soi 63, and these can have their own numbered sub-sois.
 Consequently Soi 4 off Soi 63 off Sukhumvit Rd can be referred to as any of Thanon Ekkamai Soi 4, Ekkamai Soi 4 or even Soi Ekkamai 4.
 For redundancy, both the name and the number of the large soi are sometimes added, as in Soi Ekkamai 4, Sukhumvit 63 Rd, where both Ekkamai and Sukhumvit 63 refer to the large soi.